Malekith894/Tracking-human-hand-and-pose-using-opencv/README.md

-# Tracking-human-hand-and-pose-using-opencv
+# Hand tracking
-This project includes hand tracking
+This project tracks the hands shown on the webcam.